peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

         int exponentSmall,
         PeterO.PrecisionContext ctx);

-Returns a binary number with the same value as this object, and rounds it to a new exponent if necessary.
+Returns a binary number with the same value as this object but rounded to a new exponent if necessary.

 <b>Parameters:</b>